orcfax/docs/docs/developer-manual/consume.md

 ### Coercing FS data

 An FS UTXO will have an inlined datum.
-The datum datatype is a parameterized datatype and is expressed in aiken lang as follows
+The datum datatype is a parameterized datatype and is expressed in aiken lang as follows:

 ```aiken
 pub type Datum<t> {